vgorbic1/Tutorials/JavaScript/ajax-integration.md

 ```

 #### Integration
-Create an HTML file with three buttons representing each datatype (Plain, XML, and JSON):
+Create an HTML file with three buttons representing each datatype (string, XML, and JSON):
 ```html
 <html>
 <head>